 You want to avoid the use of antibiotics whenever possible:

 - Antibiotics are highly overused in humans and pets, as well as in livestock.
-This careless overuse has created antibiotic-resistant superbugs like MRSA, antibiotic-resistant tuberculosis, and so many other bugs that pose significant risk to human health.
+This careless overuse has created antibiotic-resistant superbugs like MRSA, antibiotic-resistant tuberculosis, and so many other bugs that pose a significant risk to human health.

 - Antibiotics kill the good bacteria, along with the bad, as described earlier, setting you up for fungal infections, diarrhea, and other digestive trouble.